The Ultimate Guide to Make-Ahead One-Pot Meals for Every Camping Trip

 Campfire Breakfast Hash

-At the campsite, heat a bit of oil in your skillet, add the mix, and cook until everything is crisp and warm.
-Crack in eggs if you want extra protein.
+At the campsite, heat some oil in your skillet, add the mix, and cook until everything is warm and crispy.
+You can get more protein by cracking eggs.

 Apple Cinnamon Overnight Oats